apache/druid/docs/content/configuration/index.md

 |`druid.manager.lookups.threadPoolSize`|How many nodes can be managed concurrently (concurrent POST and DELETE requests).
 Requests this limit will wait in a queue until a slot becomes available.|10|
 |`druid.manager.lookups.period`|How many milliseconds between checks for configuration changes|30_000|

-#### Compaction Dynamic Configuration
+##### Compaction Dynamic Configuration

-Compaction configurations can also be set or updated dynamically without restarting coordinators.
+Compaction configurations can also be set or updated dynamically without restarting Coordinators.
 For segment compaction, please see [Compacting Segments](../design/coordinator.html#compacting-segments).

 A description of the compaction config is: